Login

 Save the file and exit.
 You should now be able to connect from the newly added machine.

 Note: You are requested to copy the public key of the key pair and not the private key.
 Public key can be identified easily with the .pub file extension at the end of the the filename.
-For example id_rsa.pub
+For example id_rsa.pub refers to the public key and id_rsa refers to the private key.

 My ssh connection disconnects with "Write failed: Broken pipe".

-enforces a maximum idle time after last input from user.
+By default ssh enforces a maximum idle time after last input from user.
 This is a security precaution to protect the account from unauthorized access.
-A user can override this setting by configuring the KeepAlive
+A user can override this setting by configuring the KeepAlive directive, as explained below.

 On Windows: Using Windows 10 OpenSSH Client